norsk-gjeldsinformasjon/api-docs/docs/consent/index.md

 This service lets you:

 * Ask user for consent to share unsecured debt information
-* Fetch information about a Norwegian citizens unsecured debt based on that consent
+* Fetch information about a consumers unsecured debt based on that consent

 It uses a redirect-based flow which adheres to the common OAuth2.0 and OpenID Connect standards.